The Bankrate promise

-While captive agents can also provide personalized customer service, independent insurance agents will work hard to keep your business so you do not go to another agency.
+While captive agents can also provide personalized customer service, independent insurance agents may be more motivated to work hard to keep your business so you do not go to another agency.
 This means answering questions about rates, coverages and claims or filing claims on your behalf.
-If there is an issue with your coverage or claim, you can depend on your independent insurance agent to help resolve your problem.
+If there is an issue with your coverage, you can call on your independent insurance agent to help resolve your problem.

 Your best interests

-On top of personalized customer service, an independent agent is not bound by the same rules and restrictions as captive agents, so they can use their knowledge of companies and policies to steer you in the right direction.
+On top of personalized customer service, an independent agent can use their knowledge of companies and policies to steer you in the right direction.
 Most independent insurance agents work strictly on commission, which means they get paid a percentage of the premium amount for your insurance.
-It is in an agent’s best interest to keep their clients happy.
+In those cases, it is in the agent’s best interest to keep their clients happy.

 Smaller insurance companies

-Independent insurance agencies typically work with small- to mid-size insurance companies, though they do work with some of the larger companies like Progressive and Nationwide.
+Independent insurance agencies can work with all types of companies, ranging from smaller insurance companies to major ones, like Progressive and Nationwide.
 An independent agent may present you with an insurance quote from an unfamiliar company but one that still meets your needs and offers the right insurance coverage for your family.

 What are the disadvantages of independent insurance agents?

-While there are several advantages to working with an independent insurance agent, there are also some drawbacks.
+While there are several potential advantages to working with an independent insurance agent, there are also some possible drawbacks.